rudramodi27/rickdiculouslyEasy1/walkthrough.md

 ```
 nmap -sS -A -p- 192.168.194.4
 ```
-*Result:*
+**Result:**
 All ports filtered.
 No usable network services.
-➡️ This confirmed the machine is not intended for network/web exploitation
+➡️ This confirmed the machine is not intended for network/web exploitation.
+# 🖥️ Boot Issue Analysis
+On boot, the VM showed an EFI/GRUB menu instead of a login screen.
+# Root Cause
+*Rickdiculously is a legacy Linux VM

+*VirtualBox had EFI + Secure Boot enabled

+*Fedora failed to boot correctly

+**Fix**

+VirtualBox → Settings → System → Motherboard:

+*Disable Enable EFI

+*Disable Secure Boot

+*Boot Order → Hard Disk first